vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. Select the content library under which the NSX-ALB OVA is placed.
 1. Click on **OVA & OVF Templates**.
 1. Right-click the NSX Advanced Load Balancer image and select **New VM from this Template**.
-1. On the Select name and folder page, enter a name and select a folder for the NSX Advanced Load Balancer VM as **NSX-ALB-VMs**.
+1. On the Select name and folder page, enter a name and select a folder for the NSX Advanced Load Balancer VM as **tkg-vsphere-alb-components**.
-1. On the Select a compute resource page, select the resource pool **NSX-ALB**.
+1. On the Select a compute resource page, select the resource pool **tkg-vsphere-alb-components**.
 1. On the Review details page, verify the template details and click **Next**.
 1. On the Select storage page, select a storage policy from the VM Storage Policy drop-down menu and choose the  datastore location where you want to store the virtual machine files.
-1. On the Select networks page, select the network **alb-mgmt-ls** and click **Next**.
+1. On the Select networks page, select the network **sfo01-w01-vds01-albmanagement** and click **Next**.
 1. On the Customize template page, provide the NSX Advanced Load Balancer management network details such as IP address, subnet mask, and gateway, and then click **Next**.
 1. On the Ready to complete page, review the provided information and click **Finish**.